RyanDuff613/independentProject1/README.md

 To demonstrate proficiency in the material covered thus far in Epicodus' Ruby track.
 Also to serve as an evolving store of work completed in the course.

 ### **INSTRUCTIONS**
-This is a simple webpage, any old web browser should be able to handle it
+This is a simple webpage.
+Any old web browser should be able to handle it.

 ### **TECH USED**
 * HTML